orchetect/PrefsKit/README.md

 A modern Swift library for reading & writing app preferences:

-- simple but powerful declarative DSL
+- concise and powerful declarative DSL
 - swappable/mockable storage backend (UserDefaults, Dictionary, PList file, and more)
 - keys are implicitly `@Observable` and `@Bindable` for effortless integration in modern SwiftUI apps
 - composable, chainable encoding strategies